apache/hudi/rfc/rfc-37/rfc-37.md

 ```

 The key for the bloom filter record would be an encoded string representing the partition and base file combo.
 The
 partition and the file names are converted to deterministic hash based IDs, and then they are base64 encoded.
-Hash
+Hash based
-based IDs are easy to generate for the incoming new inserts records and for the lookup for the update records.
+IDs are easy to generate for the incoming new inserts records and for the lookup for the updated records.
+It and doesn't
-It and doesn't need any dictionary to be added for the reverse lookups.
-Hash bits are chosen based on the
+need any dictionary to be added for the reverse lookups.
+Hash bits are chosen based on the cardinality and the collision
-cardinality and the collision probability desired for the support max scale deployment.
-Base64 encoding the hash IDs
+probability desired for the support max scale deployment.
+Base64 encoding the hash IDs further reduces the on-disk
-further reduces the on-disk storage space for these keys.
+storage space for these keys.

 ```
-key = base64_encode(hash64(partition name) + hash128(file path))
+key = base64_encode(concat(hash64(partition name), hash128(file path)))
 ```

 <img src="metadata_index_bloom_partition.png" alt="Bloom filter partition" width="500"/>